Social protection has been a growing area of national

 Anne Moulin, Focal Point Quality Assurance Poverty, SDC Bern / March 2016

-the part social protection plays in SDC's work and how this could develop in
+Centre for Social Protection (CSP) at IDS have been working with SDC to look at the part social protection plays in SDC's work and how this could develop in the future.

 Keetie Roelen and

-the CSP, members of the SDC Directorate and other interested SDC staff.
+Stephen Devereux from the CSP, members of the SDC Directorate and other interested SDC staff.